 We’re an affiliate of Booking.com.
 When you book through us, you still get their lowest price guarantee and we get a few dollars.
 Thanks for helping to keep Trekaroo free.

 Union Square is the center of San Francisco’s classic holiday scene.
 An elegant outdoor plaza rimmed by upscale stores like Macy’s, Saks Fifth Avenue, and Neiman Marcus, Union Square transforms into a holiday wonderland.
 Never fear, there’s more than retail therapy to enjoy!
 Here’s a rundown of sights and experiences you shouldn’t miss.

-If your visit coincides with Hanukkah, you are in for a treat!
+If your visit coincides with Hanukkah, then you are in for a treat!
 Leaders, community members, and others take time away from the Union Square holiday hustle and bustle to gather around the stunning 25-foot tall mahogany Menorah built by the late Bill Graham, a well-known Bay Area concert promoter.
 A candle is lit for each day of the eight-day Jewish festival of light.
-Readings, songs, activities, and quite often children’s arts and crafts are also a part of this hopeful occasion.
+Readings, songs, activities, and children’s arts and crafts are also a part of this hopeful occasion.

 Look for the best prices on Family Friendly Hotels in San Francisco

 The San Francisco Cow Palace becomes an exercise in time travel when the Great Dickens Christmas Fair comes to town.
 You will swear you’ve been transported to Victorian London complete with period holiday decorations and costumed actors.
 Enjoy food, shopping, and entertainment that are all in keeping with the spirit of the Victorian Era.